⏰ Minimum Connection Times

 Almería Airport (LEI) operates through a single modern passenger terminal located 9 kilometers east of Almería city center on Spain's southern coast, positioned just 500 meters north of the Mediterranean coastline and on the southern side of Sierra Alhamilla in Andalusia province.
 Managed by AENA, the terminal underwent significant modernization with the passenger terminal refurbished in 1995, a new cargo terminal opening in 2002, and the current departures building coming into operation in 2009, creating a comprehensive facility designed for efficient travel experiences.
 The airport was recognized as Best Airport in Europe with less than 2 million passengers in 2023, handling 786,931 passengers and 12,254 aircraft movements in 2024 with a 3.3% year-over-year passenger increase.

 Terminal amenities at LEAM include several cafes and restaurants, shops with duty-free services, a pharmacy, ATMs, and free Wi-Fi throughout the facility provided by AENA, while specialized services include full accessibility support for passengers with reduced mobility (requiring 48-hour advance booking), mother and child rooms with changing tables, and 24-hour medical personnel for first aid assistance.
-The facility features a single asphalt runway designated 07/25 measuring 3,165 meters by 45 meters with precision approach lighting for runway 25 and simple approach lighting for runway 07, supporting various aircraft operations on its concrete apron with multiple parking stands for commercial and general aviation aircraft.
+The airport operates a single asphalt runway designated 07/25 measuring 3,165 meters by 45 meters with precision approach lighting for runway 25 and simple approach lighting for runway 07, supporting various aircraft operations on its concrete apron with multiple parking stands for commercial and general aviation aircraft.

 Almería Airport serves as a crucial tourism gateway for the Costa de Almería region, providing excellent connectivity to destinations including Cabo de Gata Natural Park, Aguadulce, Roquetas de Mar, El Ejido, and Mojácar, supporting the province's tourist and business development.
 The airport's strategic coastal location makes it ideal for travelers seeking the unique combination of desert landscapes, pristine beaches, and rich historical heritage that characterizes Almería province.
 Ground transportation from the terminal includes bus line 30 connecting to downtown Almería, while the airport's proximity to the coast provides convenient access to Mediterranean beach destinations and inland attractions throughout Andalusia's easternmost province.